Gen-Verse/WideRange4D/README.md

 ```

 **For multipleviews scenes:**
-If you want to train your own dataset of multipleviews scenes, you can orginize your dataset as follows:
+If you want to train WideRange4D or your own dataset of multipleviews scenes, you can orginize your dataset as follows:

 ```
 ├── data